Jonathan-Munday/StudentManagementSystem/README.md

 Ensure the package name is za.ac.cput.studentmanagementsystem.

-Run the Main.java file to see the student details and tuition calculations printed in the console.
+Run the StudentManagementSystem.java file to see the student details and tuition calculations printed in the console.